 Illini Fighting Hunger

 Illini Fighting Hunger is a student-led organization dedicated to fighting hunger in Champaign-Urbana and around the state.
 IFH organizes and executes small- and large-scale food repackaging events, where volunteers use IFH equipment to package bulk-bought food into individual portions.
-These include monthly events packaging rice and beans for Wesley Evening Food Pantry, as well as huge events like the Community & Campus Day of Service (during which 180, 306 meals were packaged in 2017).
+These include monthly events packaging rice and beans for Wesley Evening Food Pantry, as well as huge events like the Community & Campus Day of Service (where over 150,000 meals were packaged in 2018).
 IFH events are perfect for groups interested in serving together, since it offers a fun and team-oriented experience that directly benefits our local community.

 If you are interested in hosting a packaging event for your own organization (church, fraternity/sorority, RSO, scout troop, business, non-profit, etc.), click here to get in touch with IFH.

 And none of that would be possible without volunteers.
 More than 1,500 University of Illinois students volunteer at the Wesley Pantry every year, joining Wesley members and others from the Chambana community.
 Volunteers do everything from unloading and organizing food on delivery day to cultivating a vegetable garden to helping clients select food during the pantry.
 If you’re interested in volunteering, click here to get more information or to sign up.

 There are other ways to help out, as well.
 Proceeds from Etc. Coffeehouse and coffee and tea sales during Sunday Coffee Hour support Illini Fighting Hunger and Wesley Pantry.